Insider trading: SEC regulations

-Court decisions
+U.S. court decisions

 Much of the development of insider trading law has occurred through or resulted from court decisions.

 In 1909, the Supreme Court of the United States ruled in Strong v.
 Repide that a director who expects to act in a way that affects the value of shares cannot use knowledge of that expectation to acquire shares from those who do not know of the expected action.
 Even though in general, ordinary relations between directors and shareholders in a business corporation are not of such a fiduciary nature as to make it the duty of a director to disclose to a shareholder general knowledge regarding the value of the shares of the company before he purchases any from a shareholder, some cases involve special facts that impose such duty.

 In 1968, the Second Circuit Court of Appeals advanced a "level playing field" theory of insider trading in SEC v.
 Texas Gulf Sulphur Co.
 The court stated that anyone in possession of inside information must either disclose the information or refrain from trading.
 Officers of the Texas Gulf Sulphur Company had used inside information about the discovery of the Kidd Mine to make profits by buying shares and call options on company stock.

 In 1984, the Supreme Court ruled in Dirks v.
 Securities and Exchange Commission that tippees (recipients of second-hand information) are liable for insider trading if they had reason to believe that the tipper had breached a fiduciary duty in disclosing confidential information.
 One such example would be if the tipper received any personal benefit from the disclosure, thereby breaching his or her duty of loyalty to the company.
 In Dirks, the "tippee" had received confidential information from an insider, a former employee of a company.
 The reason the insider had disclosed the information to the tippee, and the reason the tippee had disclosed the information to third parties, was to blow the whistle on fraud at the company.
 As a result of the tippee's efforts the fraud was uncovered and the company went into bankruptcy.
 But, while the tippee had given the "inside" information to clients who made profits from the information, the Supreme Court ruled that the tippee could not be held liable under the federal securities laws because the insider from whom he received the information had not released the information for an improper purpose (a personal benefit) but rather for the purpose of exposing the fraud.
 The court ruled that the tippee could not have been aiding and abetting a securities law violation committed by the insider because no securities law violation had been committed by the insider.